-Rear-end Collisions Cause Whiplash and Other Serious Injuries
+Rear-End Collisions Cause Neck Trauma And Other Serious Injuries

-When a moving vehicle strikes the rear end of a stationary vehicle, all of its kinetic energy is transferred to the stationary vehicle, causing the non-moving car to jump forward.
-If the standing vehicle is behind other standing vehicles, it can be pushed into the vehicle directly in front of it, and that into the one in front of it, in a kind of chain reaction.
-Although the kinetic energy of the original car dissipates quickly, its size and speed can impart enough energy to damage two or more vehicles ahead and cause injuries to their occupants.
+When a moving vehicle strikes the rear-end of a stationary vehicle, its kinetic energy transfers to the standing vehicle and causes it to jump forward.
+If the standing vehicle is behind other standing vehicles it may be pushed into the one directly in front of it, in a chain reaction.
+Kinetic energy of the original car dissipates quickly, but its size and speed may have given it enough kinetic energy to damage two or more vehicles ahead and cause numerous injuries.

-Drivers whose cars are struck in the rear most often sustain an injury called whiplash.
-This occurs when a sudden rear impact causes a driver and/or passenger’s head to slam back into the headrest of their seat, and then rebound forward beyond the normal range of movement.
-Since 1968, headrests have been standard equipment on all American-built vehicles and imports, in order to restrict the head’s backward movement in case of a rear end collision.
+Drivers involved in rear-end crashes most often sustain whiplash.
+This occurs when a sudden rear impact causes the passenger’s head to slam back into the headrest of their seat, and then rebound forward beyond the normal range of movement.
+Headrests have been standard equipment on all American-built vehicles and imports since 1968, in order to restrict this backward movement.

-A whiplash injury may cause nothing more than a stiff neck for a few days, or it may cause damage to the cervical spine and spinal cord, severe and lasting neck pain and headache, restricted head and neck motion, or even paralysis.
-Because of this possibility, a medical evaluation is necessary to determine the nature and extent of any injury, and to see if there is any imminent danger of its becoming worse.
+A “whiplash” injury may cause nothing more than a stiff neck for a few days, or it may cause damage to the cervical spine and spinal cord, severe and lasting neck pain and headache, restricted head and neck motion, or even paralysis.
+For that reason, a medical evaluation is necessary, to determine the nature and extent of any injury, and to ensure that there is no imminent danger of its becoming worse.

-When liability is to be shared, let one of our attorneys protect your interests by seeing that it is shared equitably, consistent with the facts of the case.
-Please call us at 877-686-8879 or fill out our contact form to schedule a free, no-obligation consultation with a Kentucky car accident attorney.
-We have offices conveniently located in Lexington and Louisville.
+When liability is to be shared, let one of our attorneys ensure that it is shared equitably, consistent with the facts of the case.
+Reach out to us online to set up time to discuss your case.